snonux/gemtexter/README.md

 * Custom alt.buetow.org domain for GitHub page.
 * Test + fix on macOS (I havn't tested it for macOS fully yet)
 * Write a blog post about buetow.org.sh script
+* Document how to add a blog post.
 * Once blog post published request buetow.org.sh to be added to the Awesome Gemini list.